sboerwinkle/bounce_brawl/README.txt

 Just run 'make'.
 The executable is called 'game'.

+If you're a total newbie, I'll try to give you a hand here.
+Google anything you don't understand.
+First, open a terminal.
+Use 'cd' to change directory to where this is. type in 'make', press enter.
+If it says you don't have make, pull up your package manager.
+You'll need make, gcc, and all the packages above (dev versions, if that's an option)
+When make succeeds (doesn't say 'error'), type in './game'.
+Enjoy.

 ----Windows----

 Ah yes.
 I remember the days when I had a Windows computer available to develop on.
 It was a nightmare.